 This is the first of three full-time clinical education experiences that provides an opportunity for students to integrate previously learned didactic and clinical skills in situations simulating that of a practicing PTA.
 This clinical internship takes place over an six-week placement.
 Clinical instructors in health care facility to which the student is assigned, provide on-site supervision.
-Prerequisite: PTAS 199 or consent of PTA Program Director
+Prerequisite: Satisfactory completion of all second semester courses